 Weekly invoices for daycare that week are sent out on Fridays.
 It is most common for our customers that have regular bookings to setup automatic bank transfers for the amount the dogs are booked in for.
 We also accept eftpos.
 Payments for the week of daycare are expected to be paid by the end of the following week.

 What if I forget/ don't show up to daycare when my dog is booked in?

 It is your responsibility to let us know if your dog won’t be attending their daycare day/s booked in for the week.
-We charge a $12 no-show fee for any dog that did not notify us of their absence by 6pm the night before as each spot is valuable!
+We charge a $15 cancellation fee for any dog that did not notify us of their absence by 6pm the night before and a $20 no show fee the day of the booking as each spot is valuable!
 We also have dogs that love when they come on a casual basis and they ask to book in but can miss out on spots if you’re too late to notify us.